21Harshit/Fillcart_prj1/README.md

-# Shopping Cart
+Fillcart

-An ecommerce javascript app to show the logic for shopping cart.
+An ecommerce javascript webpage to show the logic for shopping cart.

-### Features
+## Features

-- [x] Display products from external API
-- [x] Toggle cart visibility
 - [x] Add to Cart
 - [x] Increase/Decrease quantity
 - [x] Remove from cart